mjwsteenbergen/markender/README.md

 For the loading of the bibliography and doi-references you need to disable security with `Markdown: Change Preview Security Settings`
 The citation key is shown between brackets, to help you quickly find that reference.
 It will automatically be removed when converting to pdf.

+The format property of the `md-bib` element will say how the element will display its reference.
+For example `format="Hello World"` will make all reference have the form of `[Hello World]`.
+Within this format you can use a few variables.
+These are notated in the form of `{variableName}`.
+The following can be used within formatting:
+ - `{refnumber}`: Will display the reference number of the item
+ - `{authors}`: Will show all authors
+ - `{author}`: Will try to show only the first author and add `et al.` if there are more than one.
+ - `{year}`: The year when the item was published.
+For `md-bib-url` this is the current year.

 ### Reference from doi
 `<md-bib-doi>${doi}</md-bib-doi>` will tell the bibliography to get a reference from the given doi.